i-yam/humain/README.md

 Submission process and criteria
 ---------------------------------

 Participants are invited to submit short papers related to the workshop themes.
-Submissions should contain up to 4 pages of content and be formatted according to the KI-2024 guidelines.
+Submissions should contain up to 8 pages of content excluding references and be formatted according to the [Springer LNCS style](https://www.overleaf.com/latex/templates/springer-lecture-notes-in-computer-science/kzwwpvhwnvfj).
 Selection criteria will focus on relevance, originality, and potential to spark interdisciplinary dialogue.
 The journal [Behaviour & Information Technology](https://www.tandfonline.com/journals/tbit20) will publish the selected papers of the workshop in a special issue.

 Scientific committee